tiy-durham-2014-09/tiy-durham-2014-09.github.io/source/syllabus.html.md

 * Writing Ruby programs
 * Using objects in programming
 * Getting input and producing output from a program
-* Testing your code
+* Creating your own objects and classes
+* Iteration and using blocks

 ### Week 2

 * Using Git and GitHub to manage source code
-* Creating your own objects and classes
+* Testing your code
+* Inheritance
 * Using modules
 * Using external libraries
 * Reading and writing simple regular expressions